pfertyk/blog/content/2016-11-01-slack-integration-that-would-be-great.md

-Title: If you could integrate Lumbergh with our Slack channel
+Title: If you could just go ahead and automatically post images on Slack
 Date: 2016-11-01
 Summary: Yeah, that would be great